 What is the hardest addiction to overcome?

 There’s no definitive answer.
 The difficulty varies individually based on biology, psychology, and circumstances.
-However, heroin, alcohol, and methamphetamine are frequently cited as most challenging due to severe withdrawal symptoms, high relapse rates, and profound neurological changes.
+However, heroin, alcohol, and methamphetamine are frequently cited as the most challenging due to severe withdrawal symptoms, high relapse rates, and profound neurological changes.
 Nicotine has extremely high relapse rates despite less severe withdrawal.
+For a deeper look at why meth ranks among the toughest addictions to quit alongside heroin and alcohol, see our breakdown of the hardest addictions to quit and how each substance rewires the brain in different ways.

 How to tell if someone is on meth?